 On behalf of the Blue Cross Blue Shield Association (BCBSA), the actuarial firm Milliman conducted an analysis of claims data to determine the impact to commercial premiums nationally if prior authorization was eliminated across all medical and pharmacy services.
 The study determined that eliminating PA for all services would result in a premium increase of almost $30 PMPM; even eliminating PA for a narrow scope of services would lead to a premium increase of over $20 PMPM.
 Across the entire commercial market, Milliman calculates that premium increases could total between $43B and $63B annually.
 Milliman also notes cost-sharing would increase with the elimination of PA.

-The same Milliman study found that PA encourages performance improvement, because providers in a program know they are being evaluated against evidence based clinical criteria.
+The same Milliman study found that PA encourages performance improvement, because providers in a program know they are being evaluated against evidence-based clinical criteria.
 In an independent study, Milliman estimated that eliminating this effect by restricting the use of PA may result in premium increases of 5.6% - 16.7% for plans in Massachusetts.

 Suggestive evidence of the cost containment impact of PA is also available through a variety of public sector programs.